lagomorphia/pablo-bot/README.md

 # pablo-bot
-Twitter bot hosted on Heroku that tweets lines from former Podemos leader Pablo Iglesias's interview, "The Left Can Win."
+Twitter bot deployed on Heroku that tweets lines from former Podemos leader Pablo Iglesias's interview, "The Left Can Win."